-Morgan Advanced Materials’ ceramic laser reflectors are high reflectance cavities used in solid state and CO2 laser systems.
+Morgan Technical Ceramics ceramic laser reflectors are high reflectance cavities used in solid state and CO2 laser systems.
 They are designed either as a one-piece or two-piece system, depending on customer requirement.

-Our range of custom ceramic laser reflectors offer significant advantages and improvements over those made with materials such as metal and polymer including:
+- Significant advantages and improvements over those made with materials such as metal and polymer

 High reflectance Sintox AL and Sintox FF ceramic cavities generate diffuse reflectance, which provides a highly uniform beam profile.
 This diffuse reflectance also scatters light and consequently reduces hot spots in the pumped medium.
 These fully dense materials show higher strength and scratch resistance than traditional polymeric and thermoplastic materials.
 Furthermore, the mechanical strength of the material allows the design and manufacturing of thin wall section reflectors to minimise the laser’s final assembly weight and design space requirements.

 When active cooling is required, the reflectors can be glazed both inside the cavity and around the outer edges using 'non-solarising' glaze that seals the ceramic against ingress of cooling fluids.

 - Sintox AL GSO: solarisation resistant glaze providing high bulk reflectivity.

 - Sintox AL GSY: this glaze cuts off wavelengths in the UV range which reduces the amount of heat generated in the laser head with the benefit of extended service life, reduced cooling requirements and in some cases reduces operating costs.